medusa-project/medusa_storage/README.md

 broad outlines in place.

 * methods to copy/move within a root and to copy from one root to another
-* More generally, metadata.
-Send as headers to S3 or set on filesystem as appropriate and possible
+* Metadata beyond mtime and md5_sum.
+Send as headers to S3 or set on filesystem as appropriate and possible.
+I'm not sure if there is anything else we're really keeping track of here.
+* Tests, of course.
+They'd be particularly valuable here.